Ravenbrook/jill/readme.txt

 defects warrant an 0.x release.

-This release should be fully functional in all intended areas (the major lacuna being the debug and io library and weakness).
+This release should be fully functional in all intended areas (the major lacunae being the debug and io library and weakness).

 The basic acceptance tests run to completion and should produce acceptable output.
 Try "ant a-test"